 Studying crop yield constraints from space in Punjab, India

 One region of interest is the Indian Punjab, one of the most intensive and important wheat growing regions in the world.
-The first image below shows satellite-based yield estimates for a six district area in the Punjab covering over 1 million hectares.
-The second image shows a closer look at the full resolution (28.5 m) of the data.
+The image below shows satellite-based yield estimates for a six district area in the Punjab covering over 1 million hectares.
 Red indicates fields with yields near 5 ton/ha, while blue indicates yields of roughly half this value.
 We can use these maps for several years, combined with data on climate, soil type, and geographic and manmade features such as waterways and roads, to increase our understanding of the factors affecting grain yield in the Punjab.
-These techniques are transferable to other regions of the world, so in time we may be able to diagnose yield gaps across the globe, leveraging the power of remote sensing to help produce more food and potentially use less water and other inputs in the process.
+These techniques are transferable to other regions of the world, leveraging the power of remote sensing to help produce more food and potentially use less water and other inputs in the process.